Introduction

 and the consequent C is usually a single predicate.

 For a set of predicates \(I\), let \(\text{supp}(I)\) denote the support — the relative frequency (for logical data) or the mean truth degree (for fuzzy data) of rows satisfying all predicates in \(I\).
-Using this notation:
+Using this notation, the following rule properties and quality measures may be defined:

 -